tefiros/CCIPS/ccips-cfgipsec/README.md

 # Setting up all the process:

 # Controller
-* Check this [guide](https://hackmd.io/EdjPGLw7SaGNLKkUfr4Izg) on how to build the docker image.

 In the VM with the controller just run the following command:
 ```bash!